An Overview of qdbp

 (* Same as `small_circle` but `Radius` now returns 6 *)

-(* `Radius` needs to have the same type as the original `Radius`*)
+(* `Radius` still needs to have the same type as the original `Radius`*)

 Radius[6]